You are using Excel for managing your BOMs today.

 Alternatives to Excel Bills of Materials (BOMs)

 There are alternatives to managing your product bill of materials in fragile, formula-laden Excel spreadsheets that are duplicated across server folders and email inboxes.
-There are software systems that have been designed to manage bills of materials and the changes that happen to them.
+There are bill of materials software systems that have been designed to manage bills of materials and the changes that happen to them.
 These tools allow all users access to the same set of product data, which reduces both the duplication of parts across products and the duplication of spreadsheet BOM files.
 All users, internal and external, can see the current product revision.
 The relationships between parts and the assemblies in which they’re included are built in to the software, making it easy for your purchasing person to find all the locations where a particular part is used.
 The system automatically maintains those relationships — it’s no longer a headache for you.
 You just use a tool that is easy and powerful.

 The following chart compares Excel BOMs with a modern BOM management system, highlighting the strengths, weaknesses and details of each when it comes to managing bills of materials: